-Atalanta was a famous hunter and runner of Arcadia, in Peloponnese, and the only woman who sailed with Jason the Argonauts.
+Atalanta was a famous huntress and runner from Arcadia, in the Peloponnese, and the only woman who sailed with Jason the Argonauts.

-When Atalanta reached adulthood, she still preserved her virginity and was afraid of marriage. so she spend her days hunting in the wilderness.
-One time, the frightful Centaurs Rhoicos and Hylaios tried to rape her, but Atalanta shot them down with her arrows and killed them.
+When Atalanta reached adulthood, she still retained her virginity and was afraid of marriage.
+So she spent her days hunting in the wilderness.
+Once the terrible Centaurs Rhoicos and Hylaios tried to rape her, but Atalanta shot them down with her arrows and killed them.